matt-regier/matt-regier/LinkedInExperience.md

 ## iModules - Web Architect

-Design and build industry-leading online community solutions using Microsoft .Net technology with a MSSQL Service backend.

 iModules provides technology solutions and services to help organizations achieve their missions and build meaningful relationships through member engagement and online communication.

-Responsibilities include
+Responsibilities include:
-* Team lead for rotating teams of 3 to 6 developers, providing development guidance on a day-to-day basis for the team's assigned deliverables.
+* Team lead for rotating teams of 3 to 6 developers
-* Monitor the commerce system of iModules' SaaS offering, including its integration with over a dozen different payment processors.
+* Monitor the commerce system of iModules' SaaS offering, including its integration with over a dozen different payment processors
-* Participate in hiring and training of new developers into the XP methodology.
+* Participate in hiring and training of new developers into the XP methodology
-* Participate in Architectural and Tech Planning meetings to oversee overall direction of the SaaS solution.
-* Provide a Tier-3 level of support to our Application Support department of only two official levels.
+* Provide a Tier-3 level of support to our Application Support department of only two official levels
-* Web Developer responsibilities listed below.
+* Web Developer responsibilities listed below

 Skills: C# · .NET · T-SQL · TypeScript · React.js · JavaScript · Pair Programming · PostgreSQL

 ## iModules - Web Developer

-Design and build industry-leading online community solutions using Microsoft .Net technology with a MSSQL Service backend.

 iModules provides technology solutions and services to help organizations achieve their missions and build meaningful relationships through member engagement and online communication.

-Responsibilities include enhancement and improvement of iModules' Constituent Engagement Management platform.
+Responsibilities include enhancement and improvement of iModules' Constituent Engagement Management platform:
-* Online Giving
-* Event Registration
-* Dues-Paying Memberships
-* Integration of constituent data into Email Marketing communications
-* Import/Export/Deduplication of constituent data/activity
-* Social Networking aspects of higher-education communities
+* Daily code contribution

 Skills: C# · .NET · T-SQL · ASP.NET · JavaScript · VB.NET